 Nkuringo is the closest sector to Rwanda and it is possible to trek here in 2 days with a one-night stay through Rwanda.
 Similarly, Mgahinga Gorilla National Park has only one habituated gorilla group, Nyakagezi, open for trekking.
 To trek here, it is necessary to book in advance, ideally 3-4 months, as there are only 8 permits available for trekking every day.

-When booking with Trek Africa Tours, you can expect a comprehensive and personalized experience for your gorilla trekking adventure in Uganda, Rwanda, and the Democratic Republic of Congo.
+When booking with Trek Africa Expeditions, you can expect a comprehensive and personalized experience for your gorilla trekking adventure in Uganda, Rwanda, and the Democratic Republic of Congo.
 Our team of expert tour consultants will guide you through the booking process and provide tailored advice to ensure your trip runs smoothly.
 We offer a range of gorilla trekking safari packages, including budget-friendly, mid-range, and luxury options, and will handle the booking of your gorilla permits for you.

 We pride ourselves on providing excellent service and customer satisfaction.
 To get an idea of the level of service you can expect from us, you can check out our TripAdvisor reviews, which are written by a community of happy and satisfied clients.
 We are dedicated to making your safari holiday in Uganda a memorable one and will do everything we can to ensure you have a great experience.
 Our team of tour consultants is always available to answer any questions you may have about your trip.
-With Trek Africa Tours, you can be confident in having a great gorilla tour in Uganda, Rwanda, and Democratic Republic of Congo.
+With Trek Africa Expeditions, you can be confident in having a great gorilla tour in Uganda, Rwanda, and Democratic Republic of Congo.